Club closures endanger Berlin's "party animal" vibe

 And it’s not just the tourists who come.
 The red tape that curbs clubs in other cities has not yet taken hold in Berlin, and this freedom has led to a diverse cultural scene that draws artistic and creative minds from all around the world.

-“The club scene is very important for all kinds of branches,” said Lutz Leichsenring at the Berlin Club Commission, an organisation set up in 2000 to represent the interests of club owners.
+“The club scene is very important for all kinds of branches,” said Lutz Leichsenring at the Berlin Club Commission, an organization set up in 2000 to represent the interests of club owners.

 “We don’t have big industry in Berlin but we have creativity.
 The film industry, the media, fashion, they all make a big profit out of the club scene,” he said.